Sagres, Portugal

 When we asked people living in Sagres what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Sagres is generally relaxed and peaceful.
 The town is known for its stunning beaches, great surf, and beautiful natural landscapes, making it a paradise for outdoor enthusiasts.
 The cost of living is relatively low compared to other European destinations, making it an attractive place for those who work remotely.
 The local community is friendly and welcoming, and while Portuguese is the main language spoken, English is also widely understood due to the town's popularity with tourists.
 There are plenty of cafes and restaurants offering free Wi-Fi, making it easy for digital nomads to work.
 The pace of life is slow, allowing expats to enjoy a laid-back lifestyle.
-However, it's worth noting that Sagres is a small town, so it may not offer the same level of amenities or nightlife as larger cities," wrote one member in Sagres.
+However, it's worth noting that Sagres is a small town, so it may not offer the same level of amenities or nightlife as larger cities," remarked one expat living in Sagres, Portugal.

 What do expats in Sagres appreciate most about the local culture?